AndyL86/throwback-developments/TESTING.md

 #### **User Story:**

-        > User Feedback - As a User I am constantly informed of actions I take on the site.
+        - As a site user,

 #### **Acceptance Criteria:**
 * What should happen